A penalty barrier framework for nonconvex constrained optimization: Introduction

 \section{Introduction}

 We are interested in developing numerical methods for constrained optimization problems of the form

-where \(\x\) is the decision variable and functions \(\cost\) and \(\c\) are problem data.
+where \(\x\) is the decision variable and \(\cost\), \(\c\) and \(\ceq\) are problem functions.
 (Throughout, we stick to the convention of bold-facing vector variables and vector-valued functions, so that \(\zeros\) indicates the zero vector of suitable size and similarly \(\ones\) is the vector with all entries equal to one.)
-The proposed algorithm for \eqref{eq:P} can also be applied for tackling problems with equality constraints \({\c}_{\text{eq}}(\x)=\zeros\).
-For simplicity of presentation, we focus on the more general inequality constrained case and illustrate in \cref{sec:bilateral} an efficient way of handling equality constraints in our framework other than describing them as two-sided inequalities.
 Henceforth we consider \eqref{eq:P} under the following standing assumptions.